gh7717/sshconfigfs/README.md

 ## Run at startup

 I use OSX.
-To keep `SSHConfigFS` running, I use the included `.plist` file to tell OSX's `launchd` to mount the filesystem.
+To keep `SSHConfigFS` running, I use the included `.plist` file to tell OSX's `launchd` to run the `sshconfigfs.py` script to mount the filesystem.

     mkdir -p ~/Library/LaunchAgents